Table of Contents

 Small business grants can make starting a new business or growing an existing one easier.
 Unlike loans, which have to be repaid, grant money typically does not require business owners to pay it back.

 Figuring out how to get a small business grant is the challenge.
 It can be complicated if you’ve never done it before, and the grant landscape can be competitive.
-Understanding more about what’s needed to qualify can help when you’re seeking out grant money for your small business.
+Understanding more about what’s needed to qualify can help when you’re trying to get grant money for business initiatives.

 Key Points